-TPS will maintain the typical arrival from 8:15-8:30 am for students, as they enter through multiple designated building doors.
-There will be no early morning drop off this year.
-Students getting off of the bus will exit in a manner that they maintain 6 feet distance from one another.
+TPS will maintain the typical arrival from 8:15-8:30 am for students as they enter through multiple designated building doors.
+There will be no early morning drop-off this year.
+Students getting off of the bus will exit so that they maintain 3 feet distance from one another.
 PS students are dismissed at 3 pm, MS and US students are dismissed at 4 pm.
 Entrance and egress from the building will be through designated doorways specific to each age/grade level.
-Exceptions are Extended Day, which runs until 5:45 pm, and any after school programs the school has the capacity to implement.

 If there is a line to enter the school outside the designated entryway, parents may wait in line with children outside the school.
-Parents will not be allowed inside the building and will be expected to say goodbye to their children outside.
-PS children will be escorted to the classroom by a teacher.
-All other children will proceed directly to their homerooms, while maintaining social distancing.
+Parents will say goodbye to their children outside and PS children will be escorted to the classroom by a teacher.
+All other children will proceed directly to their homerooms while maintaining social distancing.